dilvie/slides-dynamic-duo/slides/index.md

 ---

 > "A  helpful analogy to understand the value of static typing is to look at it as putting pieces into a jigsaw puzzle.
 In Haskell, if a piece has  the wrong shape, it simply won't fit.
 In a dynamically typed language,  all the pieces are 1×1 squares and always fit, so you have to constantly  examine the resulting picture and check (through testing) whether it's  correct." — Bryan O'Sullivan, et al. "Real World Haskell"

 ---

-## Implies a good mapping of the memory graph.

----